 Ease of Use

 Mornings can be hard.
 Simple and straightforward kitchen appliances can make your morning that much easier.
-The positive effect makes these principles paramount when selecting a new appliance.
 The last thing you want is a slew of confusing buttons and levers between you and a comforting slice of crispy carbohydrates.
 To test user-friendliness, we had multiple testers complete various tasks with each model.
-To keep it realistic, we recommend they do this before having any morning coffee.
 Each model received a grade based on the intuitive nature of its design.
 We also assessed how difficult each model is to clean.

-The Smeg was the runner-up in this metric.
+The Smeg also did very well in this metric.
 It keeps things simple with a shade knob, some pleasantly backlit buttons, and an easy-to-remove crumb tray.
-The only minor downside is the fact that you can't push the lever up to lift smaller items, so if you're making particularly short pastries, you may need a pair of tongs to retrieve them.
+The only minor downside is that you can't push the lever up to lift smaller items, so if you're making particularly short pastries, you may need a pair of tongs to retrieve them.

 The Black+Decker TR3500SD has a friendly interface with backlit buttons, but it utilizes a trapdoor crumb tray instead of the slide-out style.
 This necessitates moving the entire toaster when you want to empty the crumbs, which can be somewhat inconvenient.